 Howie also explained on one of the live feeds how Big Brother influences contestants to vote a particular way in the Diary Room.
 "If Big Brother shut up, this game would be so much easier," he said.
 "They go in there and they incite them to do things. ...
 They say they don't cheat and help people?
 Bullshit!"
 He said in one of his Diary Room sessions, Big Brother had tried swaying him to put Dr. Will on the chopping block.

-Season 8 tried to keep the Jerkass and his whiny spoiled daughter around because they were good for ratings.
-The idea of "America's Player" wound up affecting the game in their favour because they loved to see Jerk Ass prank people and just be mean.
+Season 8 tried to keep the Donatos around because they were good for ratings.
+The idea of "America's Player" wound up affecting the game in their favour because viewers loved to see him prank people and just be mean.
 There was also a time in which he was practically assaulting another player with cigarettes.
 If anyone else did that, they'd have been kicked out of the show in a heartbeat.
-Then there are also rumors of how they allowed Jerk Ass and whiny spoiled brat to break rules that would have earned other players reprisals because they were good for ratings, and how one player's machinery during a crucial veto competition was malfunctioning and they never noticed.
-If it was Jerk Ass or Whiny brat, they'd have stopped the competition in a heartbeat.
+There are also rumors of how they allowed them to break rules that would have earned other players reprisals because they were good for ratings, and how one player's machinery during a crucial veto competition was malfunctioning and they never noticed.
+If it was them, they'd have stopped the competition in a heartbeat.

 On top of this, America's player also revealed that when he could have turned the game around with a crucial veto win, he was ordered by producers not to use it.
 (Subsequently... his #1 ally was evicted the following Thursday.
 Oy...)
 Then there were other rumors about how he wasn't even in the option to play for Veto for similar reasons. ("But we can't decide who to use it on without spoiling it ahead of time!")